Oriola121/origold/README.md

 * Styled Components: A library for styling React components using component-level styles.
 * React Scroll: A library for smooth scrolling between sections in a React application.
 * Framer Motion: A motion library for creating smooth animations and transitions.
-* React Icons: A library providing a wide range of icons for your projects.
+* React Icons: A library providing many icons for your projects.
 * React Intersection Observer: A library that allows components to be triggered or animated based on their visibility in the viewport.
 It's used to trigger animations when certain elements enter or exit the screen.

 ## Features

 * Responsive design: The portfolio is fully responsive to ensure a seamless experience on different devices.
-* Smooth animations: Framer Motion is used to add elegant animations and transitions.
+* Smooth animations: Framer Motion adds elegant animations and transitions.
-* Easy navigation: React Scroll allows for smooth scrolling between different sections of the portfolio.
+* Easy navigation: React Scroll allows for smooth scrolling between different portfolio sections.
 * Project showcase: A dedicated section to showcase my projects with descriptions and links.
 * Contact information: Users can easily get in touch with me through the provided contact details.